-In the simplest variant of the SpaRSA scheme, the criterion used at each iteration to decide whether to accept a candidate step is trivial: accept whatever z solves the subproblem (5) as the new iterate x^{t+1} , even if it yields an increase in the objective function φ .
-Barzilai-Borwein schemes are usually implemented in this nonmonotone fashion.
+In the simplest variant of SpaRSA, the criterion used at each iteration to decide whether to accept a candidate step is trivial: accept whatever z solves the subproblem (5) as the new iterate $x^{t+1}$ , even if it yields an increase in the objective function $\phi$ .
+Barzilai-Borwein schemes are usually implemented in this non-monotone fashion.
+The drawback of these totally "free" BB schemes is that convergence is very hard to study.